qualityisaculture/ApacheAnswersPowerAutomateIntegration/POWER_AUTOMATE_SETUP.md

 ## Next Steps

-Once the basic callback logging is working, you can extend the functionality to:
+Once the emoji reaction callback is working, you can extend the functionality to:

-- Store callback data in a database
-- Add the message link as a comment to Apache Answers posts
+- Filter reactions by specific emojis (e.g., only react to 👍 or ❓)
-- Implement more sophisticated message processing
+- Add more sophisticated message processing
+- Implement reaction-based tagging (different emojis = different tags)
 - Add webhook signature verification for security
+- Store reaction analytics in a database